VladTGeorgiev/module-one-final-project-guidelines-london-web-051319/README.md

 ## Install Instructions

+  1. Download the full app from GitHub: https://github.com/VladTGeorgiev/module-one-final-project-guidelines-london-web-051319
-  1. Please run *bundle install* using your Terminal in the root directory of the application to load dependencies.
+  2. Run *bundle install* using your Terminal in the root directory of the application to load dependencies.
-  2. Start the program from the root application directory with *ruby bin/run.rb*
+  3. Start the program from the root application directory with *ruby bin/run.rb*

 ## Database Tables